sunyumail93/PipeRiboseq/README.md

 ## Pipeline setup

 For mm10 (mouse) and hg38 (human), some files have been provided.
+If you have installed [PipeRNAseq](https://github.com/sunyumail93/PipeRNAseq) or [PipeSmRNAseq](https://github.com/sunyumail93/PipeSmRNAseq) pipeline before, then the folders such as the **bin**, **genome** folders (mm10, hg38, etc.) are compatible and many files can be shared.

 Here is an example of mm10 genome setup.

 1, Download scripts from github to Linux server: